supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

 1. Select the Log Analytics workspace you created earlier *uniquenameDefender* to review the available options and pricing.

-1. Select **Enable all** (to the right of Select Defender plan) and then select **Save**.
+1. Select **Enable all plans** (to the right of Select Defender plan) and then select **Save**.
 Wait for the *"Microsoft Defender plan for workspace uniquenameDefender was saved successfully!"* notification to appear.

     ![Picture 1](../Media/SC-200-img333.png)